simoonoravec/tempmon/README.md

 #
 This app is currently NOT designed to use multiple sensors but I may add this functionality later.\
 (When my lazy self sets up and outdoor sensor) For now it uses outdoor data from OpenWeatherMap.

+#
+The frontend is in SLOVAK lanuage and I don't plan to translate it.